Philosophy-Guided Modelling and Implementation of Adaptation and Control in Complex Systems: Formalism and Implementation of Adaptation

-In this study, we added the adaptation operation to the system metamodel implementation as well as reimplemented the rest of the metamodel in accordance with the definitions above.
-As in the previous implementation \cite{Christen_DelFabbro_IEEESMC_2019} and guided by the philosophy of Simondon \cite{Simondon_2013}, object-oriented programming and template meta-programming in C++ was used.
-Classes are used to implement structures as member data and operations as methods in the virtual regime.
-Since the model parameters become concrete only through parametrisation in the metastable regime, generic types used in the virtual regime implemented with a vector template.
+In this study, we added the adaptation operation to the system metamodel implementation as well as reimplemented the rest of the system metamodel in accordance with the definitions above and described in detail in another study that focused on the formalism of the system metamodel \cite{Christen.arXiv.2020}.
+As in the previous implementation \cite{Christen.2019}, guidance from the philosophy of Simondon \cite{Simondon.2013}, object-oriented programming and template meta-programming in C++ was used \cite{Stroustrup.2013,Alexandrescu.2001}.
+Classes are used to implement structures as data member and operations as member functions of classes defined in the virtual regime.
+Since the model parameters become concrete only through parametrisation in the metastable regime, generic types are used in the virtual regime implemented with the C++ vector template.
+Once an object is created and all parameters are initialised, it is run in the actual regime.
+The object creation starts with the transition from the virtual to the metastable regime, continuous through the metastable and actual regimes, and ends with the transition from the actual back to the metastable regime.
+Adaption is occurring between the metastable and actual regimes (Fig.~\ref{fig1}).